FIWARE/tutorials.IoT-Agent/README.md

 -   Requests between **IoT-Device** and **IoT-Agent** use native protocols
 -   Requests between **IoT-Agent** and **Context-Broker** use NGSI-LD

+> [!NOTE]
-> **Note** Other more complex interactions are also possible, but this overview is sufficient to understand the basic
+> Other more complex interactions are also possible, but this overview is sufficient to understand the basic
 > principles of an IoT Agent.

 ## Common Functionality